CoMakery/virtue-dao/README.md

 To lower computation this is simplified by only storing the current virtue ratings and running a `decay(Users, Virtues)` function once and only once per period.

-## Member Dividend Calculations
+## Ally Dividend Calculations

-For the current period each member can withdraw:
+For the current period each ally can withdraw:
 ```
 fellowship(user) = (virtue(user) / totalVirtue) * currentEndowment
 ```

 ## Awardable Virtue Tokens Calculation

-Each period, each member of the Virtue DAO receives an allocation of virtue tokens.
+Each period, each ally of the Virtue DAO receives an allocation of virtue tokens.
 They can award these generic virtue tokens to any person for a specific virtue established by the DAO.

-When the DAO is deployed there is an `awardableByFounderAmount`.
-This is given to founders each period to make sure there are always some people who can continue to recognize virtue for the DAO.
+When the DAO is deployed there is an `awardableByInitialAllyAmount`.
+This is given to initial allies each period to make sure there are always some people who can continue to recognize virtue for the DAO.
+This amount should be less than the awardable amounts people control in an active Virtue DAO.

 Each users allocation of tokens for the given period is
 ```
-baseAmount( user ) = if( user is founder ) then founderAllocation else 0
+baseAmount( user ) = if( user is an initial ally) then awardableByInitalAllyAmount else 0

 virtueTokenallocationThisPeriod(user) =
 baseAmount + ( (virtue(user) / maxVirtue) * maxAllocation )